 Is aspartame keto?
-If you’re looking for an artificial sweetener to have on your low carb diet you may be thinking about trying aspartame.
-We’ll take a look at this sugar substitute to determine if it fits into a keto diet.
+Try aspartame if you’re looking for an artificial sweetener on your low-carb diet.
+We’ll look at this sugar substitute to determine if it fits into a keto diet.

 Table of Contents